krdav/master_thesis_code/README.md

+* Notice that this a static copy of a repository containing code from several projects an developed by multiple people in the Matsen group (matsen.fhcrc.org).
+This copy is meant for reproducing results and figures in my (Kristian Davidsen) master's thesis.

 # gctree

 The project is to come up with (relatively simple) models of B cell diversification within germinal centers that can be used as part of inference.
 When we say relatively simple, we mean analogous to the coalescent rather than something like